junruxiong/IncarnaMind/README.md

 #### 2.4.
 Others

-If you want to enable/disable the logging, please edit in in **configparser.ini** file.
+If you want to eidt the logging, please edit in in **configparser.ini** file.

 ```shell
 ***REMOVED***